Initial Setup

 rm -rf $(BUILD_DIR)

-When I run the make command, the executable named Rasterizer is added to the ./bin folder.
-I can now just run in with ./bin/Rasterizer and an empty window should appear.
+When we run the make command, the executable named Rasterizer is added to the ./bin folder.
+We can now just run it with ./bin/Rasterizer and an empty window should appear.

-Now that the platform layer is done I can move on to the core part of the project.
+Now that the platform layer is done we can move on to the core part of the project.

 Windows Platform Layer